Python Data Cleaning and Fuzzy Matching Guide

 print(df_cleaned)

-This example demonstrates how you can use fuzzywuzzy with pandas to standardize company names.
+This example demonstrates how you can use fuzzywuzzy with pandas to standardise company names.

 Flookup Data Wrangler is designed to simplify complex data cleaning tasks, including advanced fuzzy matching, without requiring extensive programming knowledge.
 It provides a user-friendly interface that allows you to:

-- Perform sophisticated fuzzy matching: Identify and merge similar records with customizable matching algorithms and thresholds.
+- Perform sophisticated fuzzy matching: Identify and merge similar records with customisable matching algorithms and thresholds.

 - Automate data cleaning workflows: Set up repeatable processes for common data quality issues.